Gagik Khachatryan (politician): Personal life

 Gagik Khachatryan is married and has two sons and one daughter.
 His sons, Gurgen and Artyom Khachatryan, are entrepreneurs and the co-founders of Galaxy Group of Companies.
 As evidenced by the interview given to banks.am, Khachatryan’s two sons have never had involvement in politics or state work, and have strictly engaged in business.
 In 2019, they announced the “Innovation and Technology Park” project in Yerevan, with an estimated number of 6,000 jobs.

 Legal issues

 Khachatryan is currently the accused in major corruption-related case in Armenia.
 The accusing side claims that he caused $41 million worth of damages to the Armenian state.
 His two sons (who are currently wanted in Armenia) and two of his nephews are also accused in corruption-related cases.

-In May 2022, the US government announced that it plans to seize a mansion in Los Angeles belonging to Khachatryan, contending that it was bought using bribe money.
-The case is under investigation by the FBI.
-A trust representing Khachatryan and his sons bought the mansion for $14.4 million in 2011, and the estate is currently on sale for $63.5 million.
+In May 2022, the US government announced that it planned to seize a mansion in Los Angeles belonging to Khachatryan, contending that it was bought using bribe money.
+A trust representing Khachatryan and his sons bought the mansion for $14.4 million in 2011.
+In July 2024, the US Justice Department announced that it had reached a settlement to recover the property.
+Under the terms of the settlement, the mansion will be forfeited to the US government, which will then sell the property and retain 85% of the net proceeds of the sale.
+The remaining proceeds will be delivered to Khachatryan's sons and a corporation they own.
+Some or all of the forfeited proceeds will be transferred to Armenia.